Chargily/chargily-epay-kotlin/README.md

 # chargily-epay-kotlin
 Kotlin Library for Chargily ePay Gateway

-I will add this to MAVEn As soon as possible
+I will add this to MAVEN As soon as possible

         // creat a client Instance
         val chargiliClient : Chargily = Chargily("Put your API KEY HERE ")